manoharahk/TizenRT/os/tools/README.txt

 kconfig.bat
 -----------

-  Recent versions of TinyAra support building TinyAra from a native Windows CMD.exe shell.
+  Recent versions of TizenRT support building TizenRT from a native Windows CMD.exe shell.
 But kconfig-frontends is a Linux tool and is not yet available in the pure CMD.exe environment.
 At this point, there are only a few options for the Windows user (see the top-level README.txt